Skip to main content

 • Veracode Fix: only show flaws with suggested fixes you can apply vs-code-flaw-fix-badge.png or flaws that have fixes applied vs-code-fix-applied-icon.png.

-3. To apply the filter, select OK.
-After you apply a filter, the filter icon shows an orange dot vs-code-filter-applied-icon.png.
+3. To apply a filter, select OK.
+To indicate that the view is filtered, the filter icon shows an orange dot ide-filter-applied-icon.png.

 Fix flaws